Office: C365C; Phone: +46 (0)70 3571138

 - Topological states of matter and Majorana bound states.

 - Superconducting proximity effect in nanowires and quantum dots.

 - Quantum information processing in superconducting and spin systems.

 Martin did his undergraduate studies at Chalmers University (Sweden) and Delft University (Netherlands), with a shorter stay at Northwestern University (US).
 He then moved to RWTH Aachen (Germany) for his PhD, which he finished in late 2009.
 From then until early 2013 he was a postdoc at the Niels Bohr Institute and the Center for Quantum Devices at Copenhagen University (Denmark).

-Martin is currently teaching the courses Elektroniska material (Electronic materials) and The physics of low-dimensional structures (together with Mats-Erik Pistol).
-He is also coordinator for education within nmc@LU.
+Martin is currently teaching the course Elektroniska material (Electronic materials) and the PhD course Theory of superconductivity.
+He is also a member of the NanoLund management group.